 Backgrounder: New IRA leader under Garda surveillance for years

-Crucial evidence against Braney given by a gang member who turned State’s witness
+Crucial evidence against Braney was given by a gang member who turned State’s witness

 Kevin Braney was jailed for life for the murder of another dissident republican almost six years ago.

-Kevin Braney was the leader in Dublin of the so called New IRA — the most dangerous terrorist organisation in Ireland since the Provisional IRA
+Kevin Braney was the leader in Dublin of the so called New IRA - regarded by the Garda and PSNI as the most dangerous terrorist organisation in Ireland since the Provisional IRA

-The New IRA was behind last month’s car bomb in Derry and is regarded by the gardaí and the PSNI as the biggest terrorist threat north and south.
-Security sources said they believe the terrorist group is gearing up for an offensive in the event of a hard Brexit.
+The New IRA was behind last month’s car bomb in Derry and security sources said they believe the terrorist group is gearing up for an offensive in the event of a hard Brexit.

 It was formed in 2012 by the remnants of the Real IRA, Republican Action Against Drugs, former Provisional IRA activists and criminal elements in Dublin.

-Braney’s conviction for the murder of another dissident republican Peter Butterly followed painstaking garda operations involving the Special Detective Unit, Garda Security and Intelligence and the highly secretive National Surveillance Unit (NSU).
+Braney’s conviction for the murder of another dissident republican Peter Butterly followed Garda operations involving the Special Detective Unit, Garda Security and Intelligence and the highly secretive National Surveillance Unit (NSU).

 Surveillance